wayne931121/VMD-Lifting/README.md

 # Intro

-I install, debug, successful run these file in 3 hours.
+I install, debug, successful run these files in 3 hours.
 It is very good.

 # Download Model by Yourself